themanyone/3mfthumb/README.md

 ## Issues

-We are new to C++ development, so there are bound to be some problems.
 Due to budget and time constraints, image previews have not been tested on Windows yet.
 But we're working on it.
 Discuss issues on the [GitHub issue tracker](https://github.com/themanyone/3mfthumb/issues).

 ## Author's links